 The secret to building the perfect disaster recovery plan for your business comes after the plan is implemented.
 The most common failure point for many businesses before NetCentral support is a failure to test a backup solution.
 Then a small-scale disaster or accident occurs, and your business can’t restore its data.
 Imagine the loss of business financials, intellectual property, client data.
 Insurance won’t pay you for lost information, and your disaster recovery plan is the only thing between business risk and your employees.
 Once a plan has been implemented and adopted by the staff, it’s important to develop your process.

 Patch Management continues to be one of the largest areas of vulnerability for businesses with more than 2 production servers.
-Most updates are security related and should be updated as needed.
+Most updates are security-related and should be updated as needed.
 Outdated technology, including an operating system (OS) or Java, are common exploits in several of this year’s largest cyber attacks.
-By staying atop of operating system updates, you prevent your business from learning a very costly lesson.
-A great example, of this, was back in 2017, with Windows 10.
-Win10 initially only marked 15% of malware files, while Windows 7 machines saw over 63% according to Webroot’s 2018 Threat Report.
+By staying atop operating system updates, you prevent your business from learning a very costly lesson.
+A great example of this was back in 2017, with Windows 10.
+Win10 initially only marked 15% of malware files, while Windows 7 machines saw over 63%, according to Webroot’s 2018 Threat Report.

 Your patching process should feel like a never-ending cycle of auditing existing systems to generate a complete inventory of all your production systems, their standardization, and operating systems and applications.
 By building these standards with a trusted IT support team, your patching process will become easier.
 Through the classification of vulnerabilities, higher priorities can be remedied, while lower vulnerabilities begin to be automated, never disrupting your workday again.

 By following these best practices, your business can begin thinking like an MSP.
-This will ensure the safety of your business, but also securing customer data.
-Business owners looking to scale operations should be looking to align business objectives, with an MSP that focuses on your IT experience, if you’re in need of IT Support and Services, we can help!
-Contact us, to begin talking about your IT stance.
+This will not only ensure the safety of your business but also secure customer data.
+Business owners looking to scale operations should be looking to align business objectives with an MSP that focuses on your IT experience, If you’re in need of IT Support and Services, we can help!
+Contact us to begin talking about your IT stance.